hmyuuu/kirin/docs/cookbook/foodlang/analysis.md

         return isinstance(other, ItemFood) and self.type == other.type
 ```

-1. `ItemServing` which contain information of the kind of food of the `Serving`, as well as the count
+1. `ItemServing` which contains information of the kind of food of the `Serving`, as well as the count
-2. `AtLeastXItem` which contain information of a constant type result value is a number that is least `x`.
+2. `AtLeastXItem` which contains information of a constant type result value is a number that is least `x`.
 The `data` contain the lower-bound
-3. `ConstIntItem` which contain concrete number.
+3. `ConstIntItem` which contains a concrete number.
 4. `ItemFood` which contains information of `Food`.